 Small-scale commercial enterprises also developed in Iqaluit.
 Bryan Pearson told the QTC about working as a teacher at the rehabilitation centre in the 1960s before going on to become the first mayor, and later a member of the NWT Legislative Assembly.
-Pearson also helped to establish a factory, a janitorial and a construction service, a retail store, and a corps of interpreters, as well as Iqaluit's first taxi service.
+In addition, he helped to establish a factory, a janitorial and a construction service, a retail store, and a corps of interpreters.
+Pearson also managed Iqaluit's first taxi service.
 These types of businesses, as well as activities associated with transportation and construction, contributed to various job options for Inuit.
 Jonah Kelly told the QTC about life in the 1960s as a young man: